-If you and your partners don’t spell out your rights and responsibilities in a written partnership agreement, you’ll be ill-equipped to settle conflicts when they arise, and minor misunderstandings may erupt into full-blown disputes.
+If you plan on going into business with a business partner, a written partnership agreement is important.
+If you and your partners don’t spell out your rights and responsibilities in a written business partnership agreement, you’ll be ill-equipped to settle conflicts when they arise, and minor misunderstandings may erupt into full-blown disputes.
 In addition, without a written agreement saying otherwise, your state’s law will control many aspects of your business.

 How a partnership agreement helps your business